 However, this myth of secularization has plainly not panned out and it has been soundly debunked within academia.
 The leading sociologist Mary Douglas announced the death of the secularization theory in 1982 in an essay that began with the words, “Events have taken religious studies by surprise.”
 Even prominent proponents of secularization like sociologist Peter Berger have now abandoned the theory since the world is plainly becoming more religious not less.

-As people up and down the country discuss belief in God and the newspapers keep running stories about Christianity, it is my hope that we will continue to see a greater openness to speak and inquire about the gospel in Britain.
+As people up and down the country discuss belief in God and the newspapers continue to run stories about Christianity, it is my hope that we will continue to see a greater openness to speak and inquire about the gospel in Britain—and far beyond.

-Amy Orr-Ewing is director of programmes for the Oxford Centre for Christian Apologetics and UK director for Ravi Zacharias International Ministries in Oxford, England.
+Amy Orr-Ewing is EMEA director for Ravi Zacharias International Ministries and director of the Oxford Centre for Christian Apologetics in Oxford, England.

 (1) Adapted from an article appearing in Christianity Magazine, March 2012.

 "A Slice of Infinity" is aimed at reaching into the culture with words of challenge, truth, and hope.
 By stirring the imagination and engaging the mind, we want to share the beauty and truthfulness of the Gospel of Jesus Christ.

 Subscribe to Slice of Infinity for free and get our weekly article emails.